Yokote, Japan: What to pack, what to wear, and when to go [2022]

 July

-If you vacation in Yokote during July, you may notice that it is a perfect temperature.
+If you vacation in Yokote during July, you may see that it is a perfect temperature.
 Temperatures tend to hover around the high 70s F (mid 20s C) during the day, while at night they can dip into the low 60s F (high 10s C).
-In terms of precipitation, you can expect it to rain a bit less than half of the time.
+In terms of precipitation, you can expect it to rain regularly.

 What to wear/what to pack: